 At a recent World Nuclear Association webinar, Stephen Vaughan of EDF’s financial advisers Rothschild & C said: “[Funds] are worried about what their ultimate investors think, what their pensioners think (if it’s a pension fund) or their savers.
 They’re worried about what their employees and their customers think.
 It’s against that backdrop that they need to see a clear consensus.
 These are going to be big, high-profile investments that investors do not want to be controversial.”

-In July 2021 the Financial Times reported that the legislation was indeed expected in the autumn.
+In July 2021 the Financial Times reported that the RAB legislation was expected in the autumn.

 How You Can Help

-- Point to the press attention given to Aviva and Legal & General and urge them to follow their example; surely they do not wish to court controversy?
+- Point to the press attention given to Legal & General and urge them to follow their example; surely they do not wish to court controversy?

 - State that you believe it will be incompatible with what you hope are the company’s very robust ESG (Environmental, Social and Governance) policies.